-To restore your business after a natural disaster, you’ll need help from a qualified contractor.
+To restore your business after a natural disaster, you’ll need help from a qualified commercial contractor.

 Dealing with consequences of a hurricane, tornado, or other disaster is stressful and time-consuming.
 If it’s your first time hiring a contractor for work on your enterprise, it can be even more difficult.
 Things become much easier when you follow some basic guidelines.

 When hiring a commercial contractor, always remember to take these steps: